 If you have filed a mechanics lien to collect payment on a commercial construction project in Texas, you *should* be on your way to receiving payment.
 But what if your prelien notice(s) and mechanics lien affidavit have not prompted payment?
 In this article, we will discuss the mechanics lien foreclosure process.

 Foreclose to Enforce a Lien

-Texas Construction Law provides contractors, subcontractors, and materials suppliers with the mechanics lien (also called a construction lien) to help collect past due payments on commercial construction jobs.
+Texas Construction Law provides contractors, subcontractors, materials suppliers, and licensed design professionals with the mechanics lien (also called a construction lien) to help collect past due payments on commercial construction jobs.
 However, filing a mechanics lien on a property may not always result in payment.
 If you are unable to collect payment on a lien after filing the affidavit, then Texas Construction Law allows you to foreclose to enforce a lien.
 This action forces the sale of the property to pay creditors.

 Unfortunately, to foreclose a lien, a lawsuit must be filed.
 This involves more time and the Texas court system.
 Fortunately, like filing a mechanics lien, the act of filing and serving of the Lawsuit can be enough to prompt payment.